SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/SRS.md

       and Android smartphones, ensuring seamless streaming across different platforms.

    -  ### 2.3 **Subscriber Classes and Characteristics**
-      - Subscribers: viwers who subscribe to Galaxy TV+ to access the content and features offered by the service.
+      - Subscribers: viewers who subscribe to Galaxy TV+ to access the content and features offered by the service.
       - Content Creators: Individuals or companies responsible for creating the content available on Galaxy TV+, including movies, TV shows, documentaries, and original programming.